King Henry VIII

 - Thomas Cromwell

 Henry VIII’s first wife, Catherine of Aragon, was first married to his brother Arthur.
-They’d only been married a few months before he died.
+They’d only been married a few months when he died.
 Henry married Catherine seven years later.

-One of the things Henry VIII did as the head of the church was to close monasteries, which were Catholic institutions.
+One of the things Henry VIII did as the Head of the Church of England was to close monasteries, which were Catholic institutions.
 Some monastery ruins that we can see today are a result of this time, known as the dissolution of monasteries.

-Anne Boleyn only had one child who survived – a girl named Elizabeth, who would later become Queen Elizabeth I. Henry VIII really wanted a boy though, and became angry with Anne.
+Anne Boleyn, Henry's second wife, only had one child who survived – a girl named Elizabeth, who would later become Queen Elizabeth I. Henry VIII really wanted a boy though, and became angry with Anne.
 Other people started to not like Anne either, and she was arrested and executed at the Tower of London.

 Before Anne died, Henry VIII had met Jane Seymour, whom he married a few days after Anne’s execution.
-She had a boy (Edward), which is what Henry really wanted, but then died a few days after Edward was born.
+She gave birth to a boy (Edward), which is what Henry really wanted, but then died a few days after Edward was born.

 Henry VIII’s fifth wife was Catherine Howard.
 They got married a few days after Henry VIII divorced Anne of Cleves.
 Catherine was executed a couple of years later because Henry VIII thought she loved someone else.